• Skip to primary navigation

 Turmeric powder is a key flavoring and how this vegan turmeric cake gets its coloring.
 It's a commonly used spice in the Middle East, you can find it in other Lebanese desserts too.

-Anise powder or ground anise is another key flavoring, it is a lovely subtle fragrant licorice flavor.
+Anise seed powder is another key flavoring, it is a lovely subtle fragrant licorice flavor.
 This can be left out if you do not have it.
 Or you can steep some anise seeds in some boiling water instead of plain water.
+You can purchase some organic ground anise seeds here .

 Pine nuts or sesame seeds or any type of raw nuts are sprinkled on top of the cake batter before baking and turn golden once this cake is baked, adding a lovely nutty flavor.